JNRowe/jnrowe.github.io/articles/fossil.rst

 obviously fine but it does mean upstreaming changes would be impossible.

 .. note::
-   As noted above, it turns out they require a :abbr:`CLA (Contributor Licence Agreement)` which means we couldn't send changes upstream anyway.
+   As noted above, it turns out they require a |CLA| which means we couldn't send changes upstream anyway.

 That said I'm am planning on stealing some of the ideas that I really liked about ``fossil`` for my own use.  ``fossil all``'s ability to run a command against all repositories configured in :file:`~/.fossil` for example.

+.. |ALM| replace:: :abbr:`ALM (Application Lifecycle Management)`

 .. _fossil: http://www.fossil-scm.org/
 .. _sqlite: http://sqlite.org/